microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/learningcourseactivity-get.md

 # Get learningCourseActivity
 Namespace: microsoft.graph

-Get the specified [learningCourseActivity](../resources/learningcourseactivity.md) object using a Id or a externalCourseActivityId belonging to learning provider or retrieves course activity details belonging to a user using courseActivityId.
+Get the specified [learningCourseActivity](../resources/learningcourseactivity.md) object using either an ID or an **externalCourseActivityId** of the learning provider, or a **courseActivityId** of a user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).